On the Convergence of the ELBO to Entropy Sums: Convergence for General Exponential Families

-If we subtract the term $\frac{1}{N}\sum_n \log h(\xVec^{(n)})$ on both sides, together with the Definition of the pseudo log-likelihood (Definition \ref{def:PseudoLL}), we obtain the claim.\\ {}$\square$\\[0ex] \ \\[0ex] {} By virtue of Proposition \ref{lemma:PropPseudoLL}, parameter optimization using the pseudo log-likelihood is equivalent to parameter optimization using the standard log-likelihood.
+It is straightforward to relate the pseudo log-likelihood $\LLt(\PsiVec,\ThetaVec)$ to the standard log-likelihood.
+They differ only by an additive constant, which does not depend on any parameter (see Appendix~\ref{Suppl:DefPseudoEntropies} for details).
+Therefore, parameter optimization using the pseudo log-likelihood is equivalent to parameter optimization using the standard log-likelihood.

 We can treat the pseudo log-likelihood analogously to our treatment of the conventional log-likelihood.
 The main technical difference will be the use of probability measures $\tilde{\mu}(\zVec)$ and $\tilde{\mu}(\xVec)$.
-To start, observe that it is straightforward to derive a lower (ELBO) bound of the pseudo log-likelihood.
-By applying the probabilistic version of Jensen's inequality \citep[e.g.][]{Athreya2006} we obtain:
+To start, observe that it is straightforward to derive a lower bound (ELBO) of the pseudo log-likelihood.
+By applying the probabilistic version of Jensen's inequality (e.g.\,\cite{Athreya2006}) we obtain (see Appendix~\ref{Suppl:DefPseudoEntropies} for details):